-Mine rehabilitation in Victoria means returning land disturbed by mining to a safe, stable, productive, and self-sustaining condition that enables beneficial uses of the site and surrounding land (2023, MLRA Vocabulary).
+Mine rehabilitation in Victoria means returning land disturbed by mining to a safe, stable and sustainable condition that enables beneficial uses of the site and surrounding land (2023, MLRA Vocabulary).
 Mine rehabilitation is an integral part of the planning, operational, closure and post-closure phases of a declared mine's lifecycle.
 Mine closure is considered a process involving a sequence of events and activities that achieves mine rehabilitation.